Face to face: Biden, Putin ready for long-anticipated summit - WTMJ

 He has repeatedly said that he believes executing effective foreign policy comes from forming strong personal relations, and he has managed to find rapport with both the likes of Turkey’s Recep Tayyip Erdogan, whom Biden has labeled an “autocrat,” and conventional politicians like Canada’s Justin Trudeau.

-But with Putin, whom the president has said is a “killer” and has “no soul,” Biden has long been wary.
+But with Putin, whom the president has “no soul,” Biden has long been wary.
 At the same time, he acknowledges that Putin, who remained the most powerful figure in Russian politics over the span of five U.S. presidents, is not without talent.
 Biden this week suggested that he is approaching his meeting with Putin carefully.

 “He’s bright.
-He’s tough,” Biden told reporters.
+He’s tough,” Biden said.
 “And I have found that he is a — as they say…a worthy adversary.”

 No commitments have been made, but according to the senior administration official, there are hopes that both sides will return their ambassadors to their respective postings following the meeting.
 Russia’s ambassador to the U.S., Anatoly Antonov, was recalled from Washington about three months ago after Biden called Putin a killer; U.S. Ambassador to Russia John Sullivan left Moscow almost two months ago, after Russia suggested he return to Washington for consultations.